fdch/lorenzvariations/README.md

 Before doing anything: edit [_maindac N] so that N = total number of speakers

+To start, just hit start (DSP will turn on automatically)

 # Sections

 The piece has 3 sections.
 While sections 1-2 are fully automated and meant to be played from one instance, section 3 needs to be performed from the second Pd instance.
 I'd suggest turning DSP ON for the 2nd instance during the end of the second section.
 Once you hit 'section-3', turn DSP OFF in the 1st instance.
 Instances are not connected, so you need to manually do that.